fallen-icarus/cardano-loans/README.md

 ##### Applying Interest/Penalties

-Once the current compounding period ends, the protocol will prevent the borrower from making any further payments until after they apply the require interest and/or penalty.
+Once the current compounding period ends, the protocol will prevent the borrower from making any further payments until after they apply the required interest and/or penalty.
 If the borrower refuses, the loan is guaranteed to eventually go into default and the collateral is guaranteed to be forfeited.